drasive/iot-motion-detector/README.md

 Evaluated options:
 * HC-SR501
+* AM312

-The HC-SR501 passive infrared motion sensor satisfies all criteria and seems to be a hobbyist favorite.
+Both of these passive infrared motion sensors satisfy all criteria and seems to be hobbyist favorites.
+The HC-SR501 triggers a lot of false positives so I switched to the AM312 which is much more reliable.

 #### Microcontroller
 Selection criteria: